Illustration of Canned Biscuit Quiche Cups with Spinach and Bacon

 Step 3: Shape the Biscuit Cups

-Separate the biscuit dough and press each biscuit into a muffin cup.
-Use your fingers to flatten the center and work the dough up the sides to form a shallow shell.
-The dough should not be too thin, or it may tear; but it should not be so thick that it overwhelms the filling.
+Separate the canned biscuits and press one into each muffin cup.
+Use your fingers to flatten the center and gently work the dough up the sides of the cup to form a shallow shell.

-In a bowl, whisk together the eggs and milk until smooth.
-Add salt, pepper, and any optional seasonings.
-Stir in the spinach, bacon, and most of the cheese.
-Reserve a little cheese for the tops if you want a more finished appearance.
+Then stir in the spinach, bacon, and most of the shredded cheese.
+You can reserve a little cheese for the tops if you want the finished cups to look especially appealing.

 Step 5: Fill and Bake

-Spoon the egg mixture into the biscuit cups, filling each one about three-quarters full.
-Avoid overfilling, since the eggs will puff slightly in the oven.
+Spoon the egg mixture into each biscuit cup, filling them about three-quarters full.
+Do not overfill, because the eggs will puff slightly in the oven.

-Bake for about 18 to 22 minutes, or until the filling is set and the biscuit edges are golden brown.
-If the tops brown too quickly, cover loosely with foil for the last few minutes.
+Bake for 18 to 22 minutes, or until the eggs are set and the biscuit edges are golden brown.
+If the tops begin to brown too quickly, loosely cover the pan with foil for the final few minutes.

-Let the cups cool in the pan for several minutes before removing them.
-This resting time helps the filling settle and makes lifting them out easier.
+Let the quiche cups cool in the pan for several minutes before removing them.
+This brief rest helps the filling settle and makes them easier to lift out without breaking.

 Keep the Biscuit Layer Even

-Eggs continue to cook after they leave the oven.
-Pull the cups when the centers are just set.
-If you wait until they look completely firm, they may turn rubbery.
+Eggs continue to cook after they come out of the oven.
+Remove the quiche cups when the centers are just set.
+If they look completely firm in the oven, they may end up rubbery once they cool.

 Swap the Cheese

-• Gruyère for a more elegant brunch feel
+• Gruyère makes the cups feel a little more elegant

 • Breakfast sausage